aseeler/tp_ngs_scarabi/README.md

 # Different steps of the analysis
 ## Importing data

-Importing two samples (but not the _3 because they are not useful).
-Script is download_data.sh
+Importing two samples (SRR8257101 and SRR8257104).
+Script is download_data.sh.

 ## Quality control

 Quality control using fastqc.
 File is run_fastqc.sh and the results are in results/Fastqc_analysis Then quality control using multiqc.
-File is run_multiqc.sh and the results are in results/Multiqc_analysis The data looks good, we can continue with the analysis
+File is run_multiqc.sh and the results are in results/Multiqc_analysis The data looks good, we can continue with the analysis.

 #Alevin
 ##Retrieving transcriptome data